shashi1910/shashi1910/README.md

 ![profile](https://github.com/shashi1910/shashi1910/blob/main/png_20230528_134858_0000.png)

-# Hi there 👋 I am Shashi Pargaonkar
+# Shashi Pargaonkar
-I am a Student and a Web Developer from India.
-I am currently learning about Mobile App Development.
+Calling all code cowboys and web wizards! 🇮🇳  I'm a web dev student from India, slinging code and building awesome web apps.
+My brain's a sponge for new tech (React, JavaScript, you name it!), and I'm always on the hunt for the next challenge.
+Up for building something groundbreaking?
+Let's collab!

 ## Skills :
 ⚛️ REACT <br>